Maheshk-MSFT/job-search-rag-weaviate/README.md

 # job-search-rag-weaviate
+GenAI Job Search: BM25 vs. Semantic vs. Hybrid Search with Weaviate This project demonstrates and compares different search strategies—keyword (BM25), semantic, and hybrid—for a job search application.
+It uses a dataset of job descriptions, ingests them into a Weaviate vector database, and provides a Streamlit interface to query the data.

 # Tech stack used:
 	- Python
 	- Weaviate
 	- Streamlit
 	- Ollama

+Features
+Data Processing: Cleans and prepares raw job posting data for vectorization.

+Weaviate Integration: Sets up a Weaviate collection with a custom schema using Ollama for local embeddings.

+Search Comparison: Implements and allows for testing of:

+Keyword Search (BM25)

+Semantic Search

+Hybrid Search

+Interactive UI: A simple Streamlit application to perform searches and view results.

+Tech Stack
+Python with Pandas for data manipulation.

+Weaviate as the vector database.

+Ollama for generating text embeddings locally.

+Postman (optional) for interacting with the Weaviate API.

+Streamlit for the user interface.

+Docker for running Weaviate.

  Steps to setup/flow:
  (1) Data sourcing - Download the sample data from Kaggle https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset  [1.5 GB]